swoerkom/mongodb-chef/README.md

 # mongodb-chef

-Settings to run and test MongoDB with Chef
+Settings to setup MongoDB and perform tests.

+Adds MongoDB repository
+Installs MongoDB
+Checks if version 8 is installed